 These guidelines are issued to provide libraries with information about appropriate data management and security practices in respect to library users' personally identifiable information and data about their reading habits and use of library resources.

 Protecting user privacy and confidentiality has long been an integral part of the intellectual freedom mission of libraries.
 The right to free inquiry as assured by the First Amendment depends upon the ability to read and access information free from scrutiny by the government or other third parties.
 In their provision of services to library users, librarians have an ethical obligation, expressed in the ALA Code of Ethics, to preserve users' right to privacy.
 Librarians and libraries may also have a legal obligation to protect library users' personally identifiable information and data from unauthorized disclosure and use.

-Server applications that allow programmatic data communications should supply only the minimum of patron information required to fulfill the specific purpose for which that information is being made available to an authorized client application.
-For example, if a client application needs to verify that a set of credentials correspond to those of a patron who has privileges at the library, that application may not need to be sent any contact or demographic information about that patron.
+Server applications that allow programmatic data communications should supply only the minimum of user information required to fulfill the specific purpose for which that information is being made available to an authorized client application.
+For example, if a client application needs to verify that a set of credentials correspond to those of a user who has privileges at the library, that application may not need to be sent any contact or demographic information about that user.
 The library should take advantage of available configuration options to enforce the principle of minimum disclosure.

 The library should work with service and system providers to perform an audit which identifies what data is currently being transmitted, kept, and under what circumstances in order to ensure minimum disclosure in the future.

 Server applications that provide programmatic data communications may create log files that contain user information.
 The library should establish policies for how long to retain log files and methods for securely destroying data that is no longer needed.
 Retention policies should also cover archival copies and backups.

 Librarians and library technologists who participate in the design of new standards or application profiles for machine-to-machine communication protocols should advocate for standards that follow these guidelines.